-Operates Class A equipment as designated on the approved Department of Transportation Equipment List on a regular basis; may be required to operate Class B and C level equipment on an as-needed basis with appropriate pay provisions except in a training program;
+Operates Class A equipment as designated on the approved Department of Transportation Equipment List as needed; may be required to operate Class B and C level equipment on an as-needed basis with appropriate pay provisions except in a training program;

 Performs preventive maintenance on equipment and hand tools;

-Squares and cleans holes in the roadway and knocks off rough edges with a jackhammer or other hand tools and patches with Portland cement concrete, hot or cold asphalt mix;
+Squares and cleans holes in the highway and knocks off rough edges with a jackhammer or other hand tools and patches with cement or hot/cold asphalt mix;

 Operates a truck in order to pull spreader box, haul riprap, hot or cold mix, sand, gravel and other materials and equipment used for highway maintenance and repair;